DanielBoye/DanielBoye/README.md

 - 17 years old
 - Member of the **Cyber National Team for Norway**
-- Actively studies cyber security and cryptography
+- Actively studies cyber security and blockchain
 - Self-taught
-- CTF player
+- CTF player @NorskeNøkkelsnikere

 <h3>About me</h3>